 First off, try to plan your wedding outside of peak season.
 The more people who are interest in booking your venue on a particular day, the more expensive it is going to be.
 By choosing a time that fewer brides will be interested in your venue of choice, you can usually get a better price.
 The other perk with this is that there is likely to be fewer weddings going on at that time of year, which means you can expect higher attendance from your friends and family because they won’t have any scheduling conflicts.

 Another thing you may want to consider is having your ceremony at a public facility.
 Most towns and cities have community centers, public parks, or public beaches that can be rented out for much less than commercial wedding venues.
-You obviously don’t want compromise and have to settle for a sub-par venue, but many public facilities are perfectly suited for weddings and are available at a fraction of the cost.
+You obviously don’t want compromise and have to settle for a sub-par venue, but there’s no need to impress your guests, either.
+Many public facilities are perfectly suited for weddings and are available at a fraction of the cost.